Differences between Magnetic and Electric Circuits

 An electric circuit or network is a close loop path providing a return path to the flow of current.
 It is a closed conducting path in which current can flow from the source to the load.
 A general structure electric circuit can be a an AC or DC source connected to the load such as inductance, capacitance, resistance or other active and passive elements and parameters.
 Keep in mind that an electric can be open circuit as well.

-- Related Post: Difference Between EMF and MMF
+- Related Post: Difference between Electric Field and Magnetic Field

 What is a Magnetic Circuit?